drew1kun/ansible-role-pf/README.md

 If choosing to set variable `pf_ssh_bruteforce_protect: no` then consider adding the rule for allowing ssh.
 For example:

-    pass in quick proto tcp to any port ssh flags S/SA keep state
+    pass in log quick proto tcp to any port ssh flags S/SA keep state

 Otherwise you may end up having ssh connection blocked